Sudheesh2609/DENT-Protocol/docs/implementation-guides/EV_Charging/EV_Charging_and_Battery-Swapping-Worlflow.md

 #### Step 6: Provider sends draft order
 The provider sends the draft order with the payment and fulfilment terms to the user-side.
-Based on how much units of Electrical Energy user used during charging as tariff_per_unit as already mentioned above in INR/KWh
+Based on how much units of Electrical Energy user used during charging as tariff_per_unit as already mentioned above in INR/KWh or the Price for Battery Swapping Service
-If the user also done the block/use-up the transaction includes the price for block/use-up price as well The tariff_per_unit might change with the charger type as we know that A.C. charger type has different price compared to D.C. charger type.
+If the user also done the reservation/block the transaction includes the price for block/use-up price as well The tariff_per_unit might change with the charger type as we know that A.C. charger type has different price compared to D.C. charger type.

 #### Step 7: User confirms the order
-User sees the draft order and confirms it by agreeing to the payment and fulfilment terms and conditions The confirm status will sent to the provider saying that user has paid the price
+User sees the draft order and confirms it by agreeing to the payment and fulfilment terms and conditions The confirm status will sent to the provider saying that user has paid the price and satisfied the fulfillment terms

 #### Step 8: Provider sends the order activation
 The provider will activates the order and informs user that the order is activated